jax-ml/jax/docs/101/pytrees.md

 jax.tree.map(lambda x: x + 1, {1: 7, "y": 42})
 ```

-If you need unordered keys, `collections.OrderedDict` flattens in insertion
+If your keys can't be sorted, use `collections.OrderedDict`, which flattens
-order without sorting, or you can register a custom node type.
+in insertion order, or register a custom node type.

 ## Common pytree patterns